-Why an onboarding process?
-On this article you will not only learn about how to plan your employees’ onboarding process and best practices about it, but we will also share what is the definition and the main reasons why you should be doing it.
+Why should you plan the perfect onboarding process for your employees?
+On this article you will not only learn how to plan your employees’ onboarding process and best practices, but we will also share the definition and how having a good onboarding plan can help your Small or Medium business.

 After all the time, money and energy that you have invested in the recruitment process, it is most probable that you don’t even want to hear about the possibility of your new employee not being motivated, not being productive enough, or even worse, that they could go because the reality of job is not meeting their expectations.